smileidentity/smile-identity-core-js/README.md

 ### confirm_sec_key method

-You can also confirm the signature that you receive when you interacting with our servers, simply use the confirm_sec_key method which returns a boolean:
+You can also confirm the signature that you receive when you interact with our servers.
+Simply use the confirm_sec_key method which returns a boolean:

 ```javascript
 const connection = new Signature(partner_id, api_key);